-Looking to get admitted pro hac vice in the U.S. District Court, Southern District of Florida?
-The Southern District of Florida consists of several Divisions, which are located in Miami, Fort Lauderdale, West Palm Beach, Fort Pierce, and Key West.
+The U.S. District Court, Southern District of Florida consists of several Divisions, which are located in Miami, Fort Lauderdale, West Palm Beach, Fort Pierce, and Key West.
 Joel Ewusiak serves as local counsel and co-counsel for lawsuits pending in all federal courts in and for the Southern District of Florida.
-To discuss your lawsuit, please contact Joel at email@example.com or 727.286.3559.
+To discuss your lawsuit, please contact Joel at firstname.lastname@example.org or 727.286.3559.
 The Southern District local rule for pro hac vice admission is set forth below:

 RULE 4.
 APPEARANCES

 (a) Who May Appear Generally.
 Except when an appearance pro hac vice is permitted by the Court, only members of the bar of this Court may appear as attorneys in the Courts of this District.
 Attorneys residing and practicing within this District are expected to be members of the bar of this Court.

 (b) Appearance Pro Hac Vice.

 (1) Any attorney who is a member in good standing of the bar of any United States Court, or of the highest Court of any State or Territory or Insular Possession of the United States, but is not admitted to practice in the Southern District of Florida may, upon written application filed by counsel admitted to practice in this District, be permitted to appear and participate in a particular case.
 A certification that the applicant has studied the Local Rules shall accompany the application together with such appearance fee as may be required by administrative order.
 If permission to appear pro hac vice is granted, such appearance shall not constitute formal admission or authorize the attorney to file documents via CM/ECF.